almahmudjoy/Potholes-Detections-with-Baseline-CNN-TL/README.md

 💡 *Created by [Abdullah Al Mahmud Joy](https://www.kaggle.com/abdullahalmahmudjoy)*
 B.Sc. in CSE | Teaching Assistant at BUBT  | AI & Deep Learning Enthusiast

+---
+⭐ **If you find this project useful, please give it a star on GitHub!**